consolidation/output-formatters/README.md

 Most formatters will operate on any array or ArrayObject data.
 Some formatters require that specific data types be used.
 The following data types, all of which are subclasses of ArrayObject, are available for use:

 - `RowsOfFields`: Each row contains an associative array of field:value pairs.
 It is also assumed that the fields of each row are the same for every row.
 This format is ideal for displaying in a table, with labels in the top row.
-- `RowsOfFieldsWithMetadata`: Equivalent to `RowsOfFields`, but allows the data to be nested inside of an element, with other elements being used as metadata, or, alternately, allows the metadata to be nested inside of an element, with all other elements being used as data.
+- `RowsOfFieldsWithMetadata`: Equivalent to `RowsOfFields`, but allows for metadata to be attached to the result.
+The metadata is not displayed in table format, but is evident if the data is converted to another format (e.g. `yaml` or `json`).
+The table data may either be nested inside of a specially-designated element, with other elements being used as metadata, or, alternately, the metadata may be nested inside of an element, with all other elements being used as data.
 - `PropertyList`: Each row contains a field:value pair.
 Each field is unique.
 This format is ideal for displaying in a table, with labels in the first column and values in the second common.
-- `ListDataFromKeys`: The result may be structured or unstructured data.
-When formatted with the --format=list formatter, the result will come from the array keys instead of the array values.
+- `UnstructuredListData`: The result is assumed to be a list of items, with the key of each row being used as the row id.
+The data elements may contain any sort of array data.
+The elements on each row do not need to be uniform, and the data may be nested to arbitrary depths.
 - `DOMDocument`: The standard PHP DOM document class may be used by functions that need to be able to presicely specify the exact attributes and children when the XML output format is used.

-Commands that return table structured data with fields can be filtered and/or re-ordered by using the --fields option.
-These structured data types can also be formatted into a more generic type such as yaml or json, even after being filtered.
-This capabilities are not available if the data is returned in a bare php array.
+- `ListDataFromKeys`: This data structure is deprecated.
+Use `UnstructuredListData` instead.

-The formatter manager will do its best to convert from an array to a DOMDocument, or from a DOMDocument to an array.
+Commands that need to produce XML output should return a DOMDocument as its return type.
+The formatter manager will do its best to convert from an array to a DOMDocument, or from a DOMDocument to an array, as needed.
 It is important to note that a DOMDocument does not have a 1-to-1 mapping with a PHP array.
 DOM elements contain both attributes and elements; a simple string property 'foo' may be represented either as <element foo="value"/> or <element><foo>value</foo></element>.
 Also, there may be multiple XML elements with the same name, whereas php associative arrays must always have unique keys.
 When converting from an array to a DOM document, the XML formatter will default to representing the string properties of an array as attributes of the element.
 Sets of elements with the same name may be used only if they are wrapped in a containing parent element--e.g. <element><foos><foo>one</foo><foo>two</foo></foos></element>.
 The XMLSchema class may be used to provide control over whether a property is rendered as an attribute or an element; however, in instances where the schema of the XML output is important, it is best for a function to return its result as a DOMDocument rather than an array.

 A function may also define its own structured data type to return, usually by extending one of the types mentioned above.
 If a custom structured data class implements an appropriate interface, then it can provide its own conversion function to one of the other data types: